3 Most Common Nissan Frontier Problems Reported by Hundreds of Real Owners

 As Nissan’s small truck, the Frontier has not been without issues.
-Over the years, there have been various owner complaints that impact different aspects of this vehicle.
-That is not to say that the Nissan Frontier is a truck that you should avoid.
+Over the years, various owner complaints have impacted different aspects of this vehicle.
+That is not to say that a used Nissan Frontier is a truck that you should avoid.
 It’s usually cheaper on the used market than other pickups.
 But it is good to know what to look out for.

 According to RepairPal, 11 model years of the Nissan Frontier come with a fuel level sensor that is prone to failure.
 So far, 277 owners have reported the problem, with the latest report being for the 2010 Frontier.